hydroper/cpro/README.md

 # Hydroper© Scripting

-Hydroper© Scripting is an integrated development environment as an alternative to Visual Studio Code.
+Hydroper© Scripting is an integrated development environment featuring new user interface skins.

 ## Work in progress